quickdraw6906/hammerspoon-pc/README.md

 shift+fn is not working for paste in VirtualBox

-A screen grab function could be done totally gracefully because from th Grab app Hammerspoon couldn't load the image in the pasteboard into a variable.
+A screen grab function could not be done totally gracefully because from th Grab app Hammerspoon couldn't load the image in the pasteboard into a variable.
 Something to research...

 I keep having the situation where Hammerspoon loses all eventtaps.
 I have to reload the config periodically.
 Would love some insights into that.
 I might have to schedule a reload on a timer every 30 seconds or so (yuck).